Nisarahmed-Hidayeti/Daily-Journal/README.md

 anyway ive started to work on virtual pet too

+---

 ### 2026/28/8 - cyber deck a little break (will be back after one week)

 Well Xiaomi said I need to wait 6days before unlocking mi 9S phone ts crazy tho

 anyways other than that I didn't do much today I was playin game whole day (marvel spider-man is a master piece)

+---

+### 2026/29/8

+Today i ve studied math for sat ive try some coding in virtual pet ive played games ive got a gym membership i did some testing in btcar but it didn't worked yet today was a good day

 ## The Point of This Repo